-Surv ey Responses: SWOT ID# Strengths: What does Mound excel at and what separates if from surrounding communities? xcel at and what separates if Threats: What external factors could prevent the community from achieving its desired Vision?
+Surv ey Responses: SWOT ID# Strengths: What does Mound excel at and what separates if from surrounding communities?
+Weaknesses: What prevents the community from being the best it could be?
+Where does the community need to improve to be competitive with surrounding communities?
+Opportunities: What external factors could Mound capitalize on to improve itself for the future?
+Threats: What external factors could prevent the community from achieving its desired Vision?
 7 Mound has beautiful nature, nice areas to walk, plenty of water access.
 It's a great community and has a wonderful school district as well.
 Too much abandoned retail space.
-Could use more stores, or tear down smaller, unused buildings and have more parks/playgrounds.
+Could use more stores, or tear down smaller, unused buildings and have more parks/ playgrounds.
 8 It's a quiet town Mound is a sleeper town.
 It's amenities support those who live there.
 The lake brings people in but Mound could do more to attract boaters to her shores.
 Once considered to open the chanel at Bartlett to allow passage of Cruise Ships to portage in the Mound Harbor.
 A resturant near the lake would also drive people into town.
 Mound is not organized well, it has clusters of businesses all sprawled out.
 It's walking paths are not as safe as they could be.
 Cross walks are unsafe.
 To many buildings empty that could be better utilized THE LAKE in all seasons.
 In Harbor Bay in winter a supervised ice rink.
 Open up the chanel on Bartlett to allow passage of boats & ships to portage in the Harbor.
 Dakota trail strengthen its crosswalk on 110 & 15 for safer crossing of all usesrs.
 Celebrate its many parks & green spaces.
 Money.
 Or lack of creative financing.
 There are 2 major roads that lead one to town.
 If either one or both need repair traffic is dreadful.
 Lack of public transportation out of or into (besides WeCan) Uber or Lyft?
 9 I am still trying to figure this out.
 It needs new businesses and the City needs to court new business.
 It seems like a stagnant city.
 Stricter rules preventing the pile up of junk in yards, for instance old cars, trailers etc. Garbage cans should be in garages not in front of them for all to see.
 Also signage should be addressed and standards used for instance the vacuum cleaner store/record store sign.
 Not being open to trying to "clean up" Mound.
 In all honestly, I came from a City that prided itself on cleanliness in all aspects and would not allow what goes on in Mound to go on in their City.